elavoie/pando-handbook/README.md

 You then simply have to install the packages used in the current working directory (ex: `npm install debug`).
 When loading the computing function on startup, Pando automatically packages it with all its dependencies with browserify so that it runs in the browser.

+# Troubleshooting

+## electron-eval error: Electron process exited with code 1

+You are probably trying to use pando on a remote server without a graphical environment.
+Use the `--headless` option.

+## Error: Could not start Xvfb: "Xvfb is not installed or is not in your $PATH"

+You are probably using the `--headless` option without having started an instance of Xvfb beforehand.
+Start Xvfb:

+    Xvfb :99 -screen 0 1024x768x24; /dev/null 2>&1     &
+    export DISPLAY=':99.0';

 # Supported Browsers

 All Browsers that support WebRTC should be able to connect and execute volunteer code.
 So far we have succesfully used the latest versions of: